SearchWP Blog

 find the search form

-Drag and drop it to the spot on the page where you want the search box to appear.
+From here, you can drag and drop it to the spot on the page where you want the search box to appear.

 You can see how we do that below: